matplotlib/matplotblog/content/posts/mpl-for-making-diagrams/index.md

 The first step is to choose the size of your canvas.

-(Just a heads up, I love the metaphor of the canvas, so that’s how I am using the term here.
+(Just a heads up, I love the metaphor of the canvas, so that's how I am using the term here.
 The Canvas object is a very specific thing in the Matplotlib code base.
 That's not what I'm referring to.)

-I’m planning to make a diagram that is 16 centimeters wide and 9 centimeters high.
+I'm planning to make a diagram that is 16 centimeters wide and 9 centimeters high.
 This will fit comfortably on a piece of A4 or US Letter paper and will be almost twice as wide as it is high.